How Can You Tell if Your Hotel Room has Bed Bugs?

 Our Maryland Bed Bug Litigation Attorneys are Prepared to Represent You

 If you or a family member suffered bed bug bites at a hotel, you should contact an experienced bed bug litigation attorney.
 At Whitney, LLP, our injury lawyers have extensive experience handling a variety of bed bug cases, and we will help you hold a negligent hotel accountable for their actions.
 A bite from a bed bug can have various adverse effects on your skin and your body.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.